agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 var actions = ['switch', 'stay'];

-// If Alice switches, she chooses a door that is neither
+// If Alice switches, she randomly chooses a door that is
-// the one Monty showed nor her previous door var transition = function(state, action){
+// neither the one Monty showed nor her previous door var transition = function(state, action){
   if (action === 'switch') {
     return {